For our daughter's 8th birthday this year, the mission (and we did choose to accept it) was a Secret Agent Birthday party. Such a great theme!

 Robin printed some mini-ninjas from Zakka Life (find it here) to make them even more sneaky looking.
 And yes, spys and ninjas are not mutually exclusive themes.
-But, again, ninjas are just plain cool and these cupcakes ninjas are adorable.
+But, again, ninjas are just plain cool and these cupcake-ninjas are adorable.

 8. The Final Mission: Loot Bag hunt:

 We used this QR Code Generator to create printable codes that would be clues.
-(If you're wondering what QR codes are, they are the little, square bar codes meant for Cell Phone or iPod scanning.
+(If you're wondering what QR codes are, they are the little, square bar codes meant for Cell Phone or iPod scanning (see image above).
 They usually take you to a website or contest).
 This code generator allows you to create text based clues that don't need internet access.

 We created clues that specified which spies had to go and what areas they had to look.
 This meant all kids could take turns hunting.
 They went in pairs to find each clue and bring it back to the home base where Ed then scanned it and read out the next clue.
 The final clue lead to the hiding spot of the briefcase keys.
 The loot bags were rescued!

 Since our party activities migrated all over our house, the music created atmosphere from every radio we own by sending the music via fm transmittor (read more on that in Ed's previous post here).

 Our final Track list (all culled from eMusic at $.50 a track) were:

 - Secret Agent Man - The Surfessentials Cover Version